-We also look for the attributes that make for success in the classroom eg strong subject expertise, flexibility, purposefulness, creativity, the capacity to learn from experience.
+We also look for the attributes that make for success in the classroom, for example, strong subject expertise, the ability to reflect on one’s own practice, be intellectually curious and have the capacity to be innovative and adaptable.

 Relevant work experience is helpful because it puts the applicant into a stronger position at the start of the training period.